Exopy/exopy_pulses/docs/source/dev_guide/pulses.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Finally you must declare the config in a manifest by contributing an extension to the 'ecpy.pulses.configs' extension point.
+Finally you must declare the config in a manifest by contributing an extension to the 'exopy.pulses.configs' extension point.
 This is identical to how shapes are declared but relies on the |SequenceConfigs| (instead of |Shapes|) and
 |SequenceConfig| (instead of |Shape|) objects.
 The base sequence class for which the
 configurer is meant should be returned by the get_sequence_class method.